Collective Soul: 1995–1999: Continued mainstream success, Collective Soul, Disciplined Breakdown, and Dosage

 The group's self-titled second album was issued the following year.
 It was certified RIAA triple platinum and logged a 76-week run on the Billboard 200.
-Notable singles from Collective Soul included Mainstream Rock and Modern Rock charts No. 1 hits "December", "Where the River Flows", and "The World I Know", along with the No. 2 hit "Gel" and the No. 8 hit "Smashing Young Man".
+Notable singles from the LP Collective Soul included Mainstream Rock and Modern Rock charts No. 1 hits "December", "Where the River Flows", and "The World I Know", along with the No. 2 hit "Gel" and the No. 8 hit "Smashing Young Man".
 During the album's release, the band was the opener for Van Halen for three months.
 Afterwards, they embarked on their own tour as headliners.

 Following a split with their manager, Collective Soul found their tour dates canceled and were called into the courtroom to face a legal battle that lasted into 1996, presumably with said ex-manager Bill Richardson.
 While the legal battles continued, the band went to a cabin, in the middle of 40 acre of cow pasture in Stockbridge, and began recording.
 They recorded into a computer their impromptu efforts of songs Roland penned, and these became Disciplined Breakdown.
 The legal case was eventually settled, and both parties were instructed not to discuss the outcome.

 Disciplined Breakdown, released in 1997, did not sell as well as their previous records despite debuting higher on the charts.
 The album eventually achieved platinum certification, and produced two more No. 1 singles on the Mainstream Rock chart: "Precious Declaration" and "Listen", along with No. 11 hit "Blame".
 The album eventually peaked at No. 16 on the Billboard 200.

 Collective Soul took a break from touring and had only played a handful of dates throughout 1998.
 They had instead focused on recording.
 The band's fourth album was 1999's platinum certified Dosage.
 The first single "Heavy" set a new high mark for 15 weeks at No. 1 on the Mainstream Rock chart.
 Singles such as "Run", "No More, No Less", and "Tremble for My Beloved" gained notable positions on the rock charts as well.
 The album was produced by Anthony J. Resta, known for his work with Duran Duran and others.
 The band also performed at the Woodstock 1999 festival.